VueTubeApp/VueTube/readme.md

 <!-- ## Links -->

 ## Features
-- 🎨 Themes: Light, Dark, AMOLED
+- 🎨 Themes: Light, Dark, OLED
 - 🔍 Search: Basic (Advanced search in progress)
 - ⬆️ Auto Update: Be notified when an update is available & downgrade if you dislike it!